Hamilton wins in Qatar, slices into Verstappen points lead

 All three were accused of not following yellow flag rules near the end of qualifying.
 Bottas, who had qualified third, was penalized three starting sports.
 Sainz was not penalized.

 Red Bull was mystified by the grid penalty for Verstappen, who lost any chance to challenge Hamilton for the win when he was penalized.
-Red Bull principal Christian Horner said Verstappen did not see the yellow flag when it was displayed for Pierre Gasly’s punctured tire late in qualifying.
+Red Bull principal Christian Horner criticized the penalty when it was handed down.

-Horner blamed “a rogue marshal that stuck a flag out and he’s not been instructed to by the FIA.
-They’ve got to get control of their marshals, it’s as simple as that.

 “We’re really struggling to understand it,” Horner said.
-“That’s a crucial blow in this world championship for us, we’re now starting P7, that is massive.
-There needs to be grown-ups making grown-up decisions.”
+“That’s a crucial blow in this world championship for us.”

 Fernando Alonso of Alpine finished third for his first podium since 2014.
 He was aided by the pre-race penalties to Verstappen and Bottas, which moved the Spaniard up to third on the starting grid.